 5.2.4 Vashon-Maury Island Water Right Acquisition Package

-This project is the acquisition (fee and conservation easements) of sensitive habitats and water rights in the Vashon-Maury Island sub-basin with the intent of enhancing instream flows and mitigating out of stream uses (i.e., reductions in flows associated with permit-exempt wells).
-Assuming property acquisition is coupled with water right acquisition, associated habitat benefits could include removal of structures and impervious surfaces, wetland and riparian protection and restoration, and decommissioning permit exempt wells.
-A description of this project is included in Appendix I.
+This project would acquire (through fees and conservation easements) sensitive habitats and water rights in the Vashon-Maury Island subbasin with the intent of enhancing instream flows and mitigating out of stream uses (i.e., reductions in flows associated with PE wells).
+Assuming property acquisition is coupled with water right acquisition, associated habitat benefits could include removal of structures and impervious surfaces, wetland and riparian protection and restoration, and decommissioning PE wells.
+Appendix I provides a description of this project.

 The range of potential offset benefit from the water right acquisition opportunities on Vashon Maury is approximately 56 to 279 AF/yr.
 The Committee accounts for 10 percent of the total potential available water rights as the offset benefit, or 27.9 AF/yr (10 percent was applied for the water right acquisition opportunities in the Nisqually plan).